pyepics/pyepics/doc/overview.rst

 Motivation: Why another Python-Epics Interface?
 ================================================

-Py-Epics3 is intended as an improvement over EpicsCA 2.1, and should replace that older Epics-Python interface.
+PyEpics version 3 is intended as an improvement over EpicsCA 2.1, and should replace that older Epics-Python interface.
 That version had performance issues, especially when connecting to a large number of PVs, is not thread-aware, and has become difficult to maintain for Windows and Linux.

 There are a few other Python modules exposing Epics Channel Access available.
 Most of these have a interface to the CA library that was both